bakercms/BakerCMS-Plugins/post_rss/readme.txt

-Post RSS Plugin for Hotaru CMS
+Post RSS Plugin for Baker CMS
 ---------------------------------------------
 Created by: Nick Ramsay